w3c/wot/workshop/ws2/demos-2019-Munich/README.md

 Ideally each device would provide a simple boolean control to turn this on and off and would then determine internally how to save power.

+## Energy management for commercial buildings

+Reduce load charge power to stay under the peak power you get from the grid.
+AC condition is monitored, charge power is reduced, if AC is on.

+### Devices:
+* Grid Simulation (Siemens)
+* monitoring ECoG Charger, indicating power consumption, start charging (EcoG)
+* Simulated Building management system (Siemens)
+* Air conditioner (t.b.d.)

 ## Security Alert using person detection (industrial)

 Scenario: Alert is raised when a person is detected entering a forbidden